agawrysiuk/react-learning/README.md

     (not this.contextType!) to get the values you need
     - in the Functional Components, you can use React Hook `useContext()` with the syntax `const yourContext = useContext(YourContext);` and then, use it inside the function by calling `yourContext.anyValueOrMethod`
+- Sending Http Requests in React using Axios https://github.com/axios/axios
+    - Should use `componentDidMount()` for HTTP requests
+    - Using request and response interceptors for handling requests/responses and errors `axios.interceptors` https://github.com/axios/axios#interceptors
+    - Setting up global configurations
+        - Adding base URL with `axios.defaults.baseURL`
+        - Adding default headers
+            - For every request `axios.defaults.headers.common['Authorization'] = 'AUTH_TOKEN';`
+            - For specific requests `axios.defaults.headers.post['Content-Type'] = 'application-json';`
+    - Creating and Using Axios Instances with `const instance = axios.create({...});` and importing it as you would do a regular axios to the components

 ### Modules created:
 - **react-01-basics** - basics of creating a React application